yk1002/CarND-Advanced-Lane-Lines/README.md

 #### 1. An example of a distortion-corrected image.

-Here is an example that shows how an original images changes when the aforementioned undistortion correction is applied.
+Here is an example that shows how an image changes when the aforementioned undistortion correction is applied.
 <img src="output_images/pipeline_undistorted.png">

 #### 2. How and where in my code I used color transforms, gradients or other methods to create a thresholded binary image.